-To sum up social preferences that are reflected through the planned systems to EU migration and internal security policies, the pattern is clear.
+To sum up social preferences of EU migration and internal security policies reflected through the planned and other, related systems, the pattern is clear.
 The perceived security challenges may compromise human rights that are handled by a comprehensive use of information power.
-EU PNR will emerge virtual bastions all around external borders.
+EU PNR erects virtual bastions all around external borders.
 However, it may be explained by counterbalancing serious crimes.
-The proposed EES will stigmatise third country nationals giving a comprehensive tool to law enforcement agencies to sanction and in that way manage the outflow of irregular migration.
+The proposed EES would stigmatise third country nationals giving a comprehensive tool to law enforcement agencies to sanction and in that way manage the outflow of irregular migration.
 It cannot be justified unless all third country nationals are perceived as potential threats.
 Therefore, the doors of Schengen are closing in the name of a more secured and opened Europe.
 However, it is not a dichotomy, since the envisioned tools aim at the managerial selection of incoming persons by establishing who are desired.
 However, this utilitarian approach costs in terms of applied human rights standards.